cboudereau/fpddd/README.md

 In finance, a closed is by the domain when the market is closed, in hospitality industry a booking ends when the client come at hotel, ....
 This kind of expiration are very important in DDD

+"It is difficult to guarantee the consistency of changes to objects in a model with complex associations.
+Invariants need to be maintained that apply to closely related groups of objects, not just discrete objects.
+Yet cautious locking schemes cause multiple users to interfere pointlessly with each other and make a system unusable."

+Invariant are really important, thanks to property based testing, invariant/properties can be found quickly if needed.
+Thanks to pattern matching, finding invariant in depth is really helpull.
+Pattern matching is really mature in fsharp rather than in csharp.